thatvirtualboy/thatvirtualboy.github.io/virtualbackgroundsapp.markdown

 For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information.
 The information that I request will be retained on your device and is not collected by me in any way.

-The app does use third party services that may collect information used to identify you.
+The app does not use third party services that collect information used to identify you.

-Link to privacy policy of third party service providers used by the app

 ### Log Data